looooo/pastix/docs/doxygen/chapters/Pastix_benchmarking.md

 ```

 The runs outputs are stored in the `results/id` directory.
 If `id` is not set in the command line,
-a new one is autmatically created.
+a new one is automatically created.

 3 - <u>Analyze the patterns</u>